artikrh/libprocesshider/README.md

 Hide a process under Linux using the LD Preloader.

-Full tutorial available at https://sysdigcloud.com/hiding-linux-processes-for-fun-and-profit/
+Full tutorial available at: https://sysdigcloud.com/hiding-linux-processes-for-fun-and-profit/

 ## Usage

-In short, first modify [`processhider.c`](https://github.com/artikrh/libprocesshider/blob/master/processhider.c#L9) to set a process name of your liking and then compile the library as a shared object:
+First, modify [`processhider.c`](https://github.com/artikrh/libprocesshider/blob/master/processhider.c#L9) to set a process name of your liking and then compile the library as a shared object:

 ```
 $ mkdir {32,64}